 What are hash names all about?

-If you stick around long enough, you will receive your own special hash name, usually related to something you do or say.
-Until then, you are known as Just “insert your first name here”.
+If you enjoy hashing and come enough times you will receive your own special hash name.
+The name is usually related to something you do or say.
+Until then, you are known by your first name.

 What if I have more questions?

-Feel free to email this year’s (mis)management, with any additional questions.
+Feel free to email this year’s management committee, with any additional questions.
 We’re looking forward to meeting you